Graham Hills Building: Strathclyde Wonderwall

 On the exterior of the building are various murals spray-painted (in the form of graffiti) by the popular local artists Rogue One and Ejek.
-These contain an artwork of a lecture hall on the building by the corner of George street and North Portland Street.
+These contain an artwork of a lecture hall (based on a historical photograph taken inside the Royal College Building) on the western gable at the George Street and North Portland Street.
 The mural has a mixture of colour and black and white imagery; as if to convey the combination of older class and modern studying.

 Along with the murals there is also the famous Strath wonder wall which sports its own hashtag #Strathwonderwall to encourage students and other people to post their photos on social media sites.
-The wall contains paintings of figures such as Scottish engineer - John Logie Baird, the T.A.R.D.I.S from the popular British television series Doctor Who and even an illustration Frankenstein's Monster.
+The wall contains paintings of figures such as Scottish engineer – John Logie Baird, the T.A.R.D.I.S from the popular British television series Doctor Who and even an illustration Frankenstein's Monster.
 The wall serves as a pleasant reminder for Glasgow's colourful and artistic culture.
 In recent times a mural was painted depicting the land-ship which was once situated on the roof of what was at the time, The School of Navigation.
 It is expected that this new mural was created to show of part of the universities history in time for the vast number of tourists that would be visiting Glasgow for the Commonwealth Games.
 On another side of the building is a mural of a Dansken equatorial telescope which is a tribute to the nautical telescope that used to be on the top floor in what was the Royal Technical College [5].

 Several plans have been made to expand the collection of artworks on the other sides of the building as well, since for the time being the only walls that are decorated are the ones facing the main area of George Street and the entrance to the building.